Mangal Pandey (politician)

 Mangal Pandey (born 9 August 1972) is an Indian politician belonging to the Bharatiya Janata Party (BJP) who served as the Health Minister of Bihar.
-He has also served as the President of the BJP, Bihar, 2013 to 2017.
+He has also served as the President of the BJP, Bihar from 2013 to 2017.
 Pandey, a leader of the Bharatiya Janata Party (BJP) has been a member of Legislative Council since 7 May 2012.
 Mangal Pandey is BJP in-charge of Himachal Pradesh to go as minister for the 2017 Vidhan Sabha election.

 Early life

-Mangal Pandey was born on 31 December 1972 to a family of farmers in Bhirgu Baliya, Maharajgunj, Siwan district, Bihar.
-He was the elder of two born to Awadhesh Pandey and Premlata Pandey.
+Mangal Pandey was born on 9 August 1972 to a family of farmers in Bhirgu Baliya, Maharajganj, Siwan, Bihar.
+He was born to a Hindu Brahmin family.

 He married Urmila Pandey on 19 April 1998.
 She is from Bhitti "Sahabuddin", "Baniyapur", Saran District.
 She is a housewife.
-They have a son named Harsh Pandey, born on 25 November 2000.
+They have a son.

 Mangal Pandey completed his secondary education in Maharajgunj, Siwan in 1987 and higher secondary education in Science from Devi Dayal High School.